adityasugandhi/Glacier_Tax_Helper/README.md

 * You may use Excel or Numbers to edit and then select to export as CSV format
 * You may use online OCR software to help you convert non-selectable 1099 PDF to Excel
-* If you use Robinhood, you may use https://jiahaoshan.github.io/Robinhood-1099-B-Transactions-Export-Tool/ to help you export transactions to CSV.
 * Format for acquired date or sold date: MM/DD/YYYY
 * CSV Format Example
   <img src="https://lh3.googleusercontent.com/k8PNDDnTFJ2z4VOiSsPIUxDNSabxhn4nICzgoE_42nuMvlV2zt0zpe2_5_XwZCW2AHov9g834A=s1280-h800-e365-rw">